WomensCodingCircle/pixybattle/README.md

 ### Method #1: PiBakery

-The easiest way to reset your PixyBot is to use the PiBakery recipe provided under the ./recipes directory.
+The easiest way to reset your PixyBot is to use the PiBakery recipe provided under the ```recipes``` directory.

 Download and run [PiBakery](http://www.pibakery.org/) and import the appropriate recipe.
 You can customize the Wifi settings as well.